-- Development Consent (7105/47) granted in 1975 by Wollondilly Shire Council for the development of a mine and associated mine infrastructure; - Development Consent (76/20188) granted in 1979 by NSW Planning and Environment Commission (and subsequent minor modifications approved by NSW Planning and Environment Commission and NSW Department of Planning) for a CHPP and reject emplacement, coal transportation, upgrade of surface facilities for longwall mining, and extension of the CHPP. - Development Consent (190/85) granted in 1985 by Wollondilly Shire Council for surface civil and mechanical work for gas extraction; - Development Consent (DA 57/93) (and subsequent minor modification) granted by the Land and Environment Court in 1994 for an expansion of underground coal mining into the Tahmoor North area, continued operation of the existing Tahmoor Mine surface facilities including the coal preparation plant and the reject emplacement area; - Development Consent (DA 67/98) (and subsequent minor modification) granted by the Minister for Urban Affairs and Planning in 1999 for the expansion of underground mining into those areas of Tahmoor North in which mining was classified as prohibited development; - Development Consent (SSD 8445) granted in 2021 by DPIE for the Tahmoor South Project, including the extraction of up to 4 Mtpa of ROM coal, with a total of up to around 33 Mt of ROM coal proposed to be extracted over a 10-year period; - Approval (EPBC 2017/8084) granted in 2021 by the then Department of Agriculture, Water and the Environment (DAWE) for the Tahmoor South Project under sections 130(1) and 133(1) of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act); - CCL 716, CCL 747, ML 1376, ML 1308, ML 1539, and ML 1642; - Tahmoor Rehabilitation Management Plan (RMP); and - Environmental Protection Licence (EPL) 1389 under the Protection of the Environment Operations Act 1997.
+- Development Consent (7105/47) granted in 1975 by Wollondilly Shire Council for the development of a mine and associated mine infrastructure; - Development Consent (76/20188) granted in 1979 by NSW Planning and Environment Commission (and subsequent minor modifications approved by NSW Planning and Environment Commission and NSW Department of Planning) for a CHPP and reject emplacement, coal transportation, upgrade of surface facilities for longwall mining, and extension of the CHPP. - Development Consent (190/85) granted in 1985 by Wollondilly Shire Council for surface civil and mechanical work for gas extraction; - Development Consent (DA 57/93) (and subsequent minor modification) granted by the Land and Environment Court in 1994 for an expansion of underground coal mining into the Tahmoor North area, continued operation of the existing Tahmoor Mine surface facilities including the coal preparation plant and the reject emplacement area; - Development Consent (DA 67/98) (and subsequent minor modification) granted by the Minister for Urban Affairs and Planning in 1999 for the expansion of underground mining into those areas of Tahmoor North in which mining was classified as prohibited development; - Development Consent (SSD 8445) granted in 2021 by DPIE for the Tahmoor South Project, including the extraction of up to 4 Mtpa of ROM coal, with a total of up to around 33 Mt of ROM coal proposed to be extracted over a 10-year period.
+SSD 8445 has been modified on two occasions relating to: - i.
+Modification 1 Extension of time to commission the Tahmoor Coal Water Treatment Plant, approved on 19 July 2022; and - ii.
+Modification 2 Underground brine disposal and transfer of mine water, approved on 13 June 2023. - Approval (EPBC 2017/8084) granted in 2021 by the then Department of Agriculture, Water and the Environment (DAWE) (now Department of Climate Change, Energy, the Environment and Water (Commonwealth DCCEEW)) for the Tahmoor South Project under sections 130(1) and 133(1) of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act); - CCL 716, CCL 747, ML 1376, ML 1308, ML 1539, and ML 1642; - Tahmoor Rehabilitation Management Plan (RMP); and - Environmental Protection Licence (EPL) 1389 under the Protection of the Environment OperationsAct 1997.